 General Childcare funding is available for income and need eligible families.
-This funding applies to infants - 2 year olds.
+This funding applies to infants up to 3-year-olds and before/after school kindergarten.
 A minimum daily fee, established by the State, may apply.

 Child Care Access Grant Funding